 Making up passwordsIn a moment I will tell you why you shouldn’t do this, but for when you have to make up a password,

 a) stick to the rules at the end of this article

-b) use this password suggestion site, provided by LastPass, to get some secure suggestions that are easy to remember.
-The trick is that they alternate consonants and vowels so you can pronounce them, e.g. OofDyuds8&Gra.
-That makes them easy to remember after typing in a handful of times, but long enough to be secure.
+b) use this password generator, provided by LastPass.
+You can set an option to make its suggestions easy to say, e.g. MCeboATeUrVErbO, which makes them easier to remember after typing in a handful of times, but long enough to be secure.
 Not as secure as completely random, but practical, and that is what is important.
-Just watch out for some of the suggestions that are too short or need additional ‘decoration’ with symbols or numbers in order to meet the rules.
+For better security, add additional ‘decoration’ with symbols or numbers in order to meet the rules.

 The real answer

 The solution to all this is to use a password manager.
 This is a program that integrates into your Internet browser and both remembers and generates long, random passwords for you, so you never have to enter them again.
 Most of these programs will also synchronise them between your computers and other devices like phones.
 The passwords are safely encrypted using a key only you know – that is the only password you will ever need to remember.
 And how do you do that?
 Write it down.
 Keep it separate from your computer and of course, write neatly, remembering that capital/lower case letters are significant, as are spaces, and differentiate between easily confused characters like one/capital i/lower case L, zero/capital O etc.

 Use the password suggestion site (see above) to come up with a really good master password.

 Some of these programs are free, some ‘freemium’ (i.e. free but with a paid-for version that offers more features, such as synchronising with mobile phones, or the free version limits how many passwords it can remember) and some subscription only.
 You may also find that if you have a paid-for antivirus program, there is a password manager included.
 Just think, though, whether you want to get locked into one AV product by your choice of password manager.